 Nurse Practitioner DNP Programs

 The Nurse Practitioner (NP) Doctor of Nursing Practice (DNP) degree is designed for practicing nurses with a bachelor's degree in nursing to pursue advanced practice nursing as a nurse practitioner.
-The program of study begins with core graduate nursing courses and courses that lay the foundation for NP practice in one of two possible specialty areas: primary care pediatrics or primary care adult-gerontology.
+The program of study begins with core graduate nursing courses and courses that lay the foundation for NP practice in one of five possible specialty areas: adult-gerontology, family, neonatal, pediatrics, and psychiatric mental health.
 Students will then complete their clinical hours while continuing with course work that emphasizes skills that address complex health care problems, population health, evidence-based practice, patient advocacy, leadership, and health care economics, all impacting health care systems.
 Students complete a DNP project and earn the Doctor of Nursing Practice (DNP) degree at the end of the program and are eligible to sit for their certification exam.

 St. Catherine’s Nurse Practitioner DNP Program educates nurses to: